EtchedPixels/Fuzix-Compiler-Kit/README.md

 * C11 bloat by committee
 * struct/union passing, struct/union returns and other related badness
 * bitfields
 * const and volatile typing.
 To do these makes type handling really really tricky.
-They are accepted so that code with them can build.
+They are accepted so that code with them can build and some magic tricks are done to get volatile right

 ###